Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 Any person exercising investigative or decision-making authority under this Policy who believes they may have a conflict of interest or bias that would prevent them from impartially exercising their authority, shall disclose the potential conflict/bias to the Title IX Coordinator (or designee) as soon as practicable after it is discovered.
 Arrangements will then be made to designate a conflict/bias-free alternative decision-maker in the case at issue.
 Furthermore, if the Complainant or the Respondent believes a person exercising investigative or decision-making authority under this Policy has a conflict of interest or bias relating to the Complainant or Respondent that would prevent the person from exercising their authority impartially, the Complainant or Respondent may make a prompt objection to the Title IX Coordinator (or designee) within five (5) business days of becoming aware of the potential conflict or bias.

 If the Complainant or the Respondent believes the Title IX Coordinator has a conflict of interest or bias, such objection should be made to a Deputy Title IX Coordinator (or designee).
-Regardless of the time period, such objection must occur before the Title IX Coordinator (or designee) makes a final determination as to responsibility under the Policy.
+Regardless of the time period, such objection must occur before a determination as to responsibility under the Policy is made.

 If the objection as to a conflict or bias is made with respect to a Hearing Officer, or the chairperson or a member of a hearing panel, such objection must occur before the scheduled hearing.
 If the Title IX Coordinator (or designee) determines that the objection is reasonable, the challenged person will be replaced.
 The decision of the Title IX Coordinator, Deputy Title IX Coordinator, or designee regarding a challenge will be final.